po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/02-Stu_Hello-Node/README.md

 ## Acceptance Criteria

-@TODO WRITE ACCEPTANCE CRITERIA FOR THE USER STORY; e.g.:

 * It's done when I have created a file, `index.js`, in my working directory.

 * It's done when I have written JavaScript to log the string "Hellooo, Node!"

-* It's done when I have ran the program from the command line using `node index`.
+* It's done when I have run the program from the command line using `node index`.

 * It's done when I have confirmed the expected output.